Use this freezer inventory printable to keep track of what’s in the freezer. Save money by stocking up on meat and produce without any waste.

 Disclosure: This blog contains affiliate links.
 As an Amazon Associate and member of other affiliate programs, Keri Houchin earns a commission from qualifying purchases at no additional cost to you.

-Advantages of a chest freezer
+Pros and cons of a chest freezer

 I have been able to stock up on chicken breasts and ground beef at the grocery store when it’s marked down on a manager’s special.
 We also have relatives who are ranchers and we have taken advantage of opportunities to get a lot of meat from them that we probably wouldn’t have otherwise.
-I can stock up on other foods we eat often, like frozen corn so that I don’t run out.

-All of these things have added up to big savings on my grocery budget.
-I know I can stock up when things are on sale and then can be even thriftier between those times.
+All these things have added up to big savings on my grocery budget.
+I know I can stock up when things are on sale and can be even thriftier between those times.
 This is one of the biggest things I do to keep my grocery budget low.

 What isn’t helpful is when I think we have chicken, but there’s none when I go to get some out of the freezer.
 Or I buy fresh bell peppers on sale to chop and freeze, then find a bag already in there.